casibase/casibase/README.md

     ```ini
     GoogleAuthClientID = "xxx" //your own client id
     GoogleAuthClientSecret = "xxx" //your own client secret
-    GoogleAuthState = "xxx" //set by yourself
     GithubAuthClientID = "xxx" //your own client id
     GithubAuthClientSecret = "xxx" //your own client secret
-    GithubAuthState = "xx" //set by yourself, we may change this to a random word in the future
     ```

     You may also have to fill in the **same** information at: https://github.com/casbin/casnode/blob/master/web/src/Conf.js.
 By the way, you could change the value of `scope` to get different user information form them if you need, we just take `profile` and `email`.